 Before meeting with a client for the first time, you want to already feel confident that this new relationship has the potential of being a good fit.
-Make sure to check out our article on the importance of the New Client Questionnaire.
+Make sure to check out my article on the importance of the New Client Questionnaire.

-Introductions and Meeting Purpose
+Introductions and meeting purpose

 Set the stage for the conversation, and establish yourself as the facilitator of the meeting.
 Introduce yourself and your team, and let the client know that the purpose of today’s meeting is to get to know each other a bit better, establish a rapport, and ensure that this relationship is going to be a great fit for both sides.
 Make sure that the client knows that this is not the time to go over their books and get work done; there will be plenty of time for that once you are moving forward with the relationship.

-Learn about the client...
-Be sure to Listen
+Learn about the client … be sure to listen